simbo1905/thinbus-srp-js/README.md

 	</dependency>
 ```

-## Using
+## Quick Start

 Check the `src/main/webapp/lib/*.js` files in the [demo application](https://bitbucket.org/simon_massey/thinbus-srp-js-demo).
-That demo app is using the files extracted from the thinbus-srp6a-js-<version>.jar which contains:
+That demo app is using the files extracted from the built thinbus-srp6a-js-<version>.jar:

   - `js/thinbus-srp6a-min.js` All the required dependencies minified.
-  - `js/shaXXX-min.js` Hashing algorithms.
-You must choose one.
-The recommendation is to use sha256 or better.
+  - `js/thinbus-srp6a-2048-sha256-min.js` Example minified configuration using the RFC 5054 2048 bit prime and the sha256 hashing algorithm.

-  - `js/thinbus-srp6a-config-XXX.js` Multiple example configurations.
-You must include one which matches the chosen hashing algorithm.
-The recommended one is sha256.
+See `TestSRP6JavascriptClientSessionSHA256.js` which configures matching Java and Javascript sessions and tests them with the JDK Javascript runtime using [JUnit-JS](http://benjiweber.co.uk/blog/2013/01/27/javascript-tests-with-junit/).

-You can extract the js files from the jar with any zip tool else just use the ones in the [demo application](https://bitbucket.org/simon_massey/thinbus-srp-js-demo). **Note** If you upgrade versions of the Java jar version you use on the server then you must **always** extract the js file from the jar and refresh the script(s) the browser uses.
+**Note** If you use the java server code if you upgrade versions of the Java jar version you must **always** extract the js file from the jar and refresh the script(s) the browser uses.
 Alternatively you could write a servlet which serves the js directly from the jar file.
 There will be no support for running old js files against a newer Java logic.

 ## Custom Configuration